Federico da Montefeltro: Biography

 After six years in the service of Florence, Federico was hired in 1450 by Sforza, now Duke of Milan.
-However, he could not perform his duties as he lost his right eye during a tournament.
-Malatesta profited from his injury to obtain the position under Sforza, whereupon Federico in October 1451 accepted instead a proposal by Alfonso V of Aragon, King of Naples, to fight for him against Florence.
-After the loss of the eye, Federico – no stranger to conspiracies and one of the leaders that inspired Niccolò Machiavelli to write Il Principe – had surgeons remove the bridge of his nose (which had been injured in the incident) and eyelid.
-This improved his field of vision to a considerable extent, rendered him less vulnerable to assassination attempts – and, as can be seen by his successful career thereafter, restored his merits as a field commander.
+However, he could not perform his duties as he lost his right eye during a joust.
+After the loss of the eye, Federico had surgeons remove the bridge of his nose (which had been injured in the incident) and eyelid.

-In 1453 the Neapolitan army was struck by malaria, and Federico himself risked losing his healthy eye.
+In 1453 Federico himself risked losing his healthy eye as the wound reopened.
 The Peace of Lodi of the following year seemed to deprive him of occasions to exhibit his ability as a military commander.
 In 1458 the death of both Alfonso and of his beloved illegitimate son, Buonconte, did not help to raise Federico's mood.
 His fortunes recovered when Pius II, a man of culture like him, became Pope and made him Gonfaloniere of the Holy Roman Church.
 After some notable exploits in the Kingdom of Naples, he fought in the Marche against Malatesta, soundly defeating him at the Cesano river near Senigallia (1462).
 The following year he captured Fano and Senigallia, taking Sigismondo Pandolfo prisoner.
 The Pope made him vicar of the conquered territories.